Am0stafa/Knowledgebase-embedding/README.md

 # Knowledge embedding
 This project is a case study of automatic draft customer emails based on the company's best practices.

-first add the openai API key in .env
+first, add the openai API key in .env

 ## Finetune LLM:
 -  It is useful when you want an LLM to behave in a certain way
 - But it is not very great at retrieving very specific data and knowledge
+- Basically behave in a certain way

 ## Knowledge base embedding:
 -  When you want your LLM to have specific domain knowledge
 -  It means that when a user has a question, instead of sending his question to LLM, instead you it will search for relevant documents for this question
 -  image
+-  Basically, gain domain knowledge

  # how it is implemented
 1. Vercorise the sales repones csv data